ntu-aris/caric/index.md

 \text{vertical_resolution} < \text{desired_mm_per_pixel}.
 $$

-##  4.4.
+##  5.4.
 Evaluation

 Different CARI schemes can use different strategies to acheive the highest inspection score within a finite amount of time.
 The mission time starts from the moment any UAV takes off (when it's velocity exceeds 0.1m/s and it's altitude exceeds 0.1m).
 When the time elapses, all drones will shut down and no communication is possible.

 During the mission, the GCS will receive the information regarding the captured interest points from the UAVs when there is LOS.
 The captures are compared and the score will be tallied and published in real time under the `/gcs` namespaces.
 After each mission, a log file will be generated in the folder specified under the param `log_dir` in the launch file of `caric_mission` package.

-# 5. Developing your CARI scheme
+# 6. Developing your CARI scheme

-##  5.1.
+##  6.1.
 Ground rules

 The following rules should be adhered to in developing a meaningful CARI scheme:

-* <u>Isolated namespaces</u>: The software processes should be isolated by the appropriate namespaces.
+* <u>Isolated namespaces</u>: The user-defined software processes should be isolated by the appropriate namespaces.
 Consider each namespace the local computer running on a unit.
 In the real world the processes on one computer should not be able to freely subscribe to a topic in another computer.
-Information exchange between the namespace is possible but should be subjected to the communication network's characteristics (see the next rule).
+Information exchange between namespaces is possible but should be subjected to the characteristics of the communication network's (see the next rule).
 Currently there are six namespaces used in CARIC: `/gcs`, `/jurong`, `/rafffles`, `/changi`, `/sentosa`, and `/nanyang`.
 Note that some topics may be published outside of these namespaces for monitoring and evaluating purposes, and should not be subscribed to by any user-defined node.

-* <u>Networked communication</u>: The communication between the namespaces should be regulated by the `ppcom_router` node, which simulates a peer-to-peer broadcast network, where messages can be sent directly from a node in one namespace to another node in another namespace **when there is LOS**.
+* <u>Networked communication</u>: The communication between the namespaces should be regulated by the `ppcom_router` node, which simulates a peer-to-peer broadcast network.
+In this network messages can be sent directly from a node in one namespace to another node in another namespace **when there is LOS**.
 Please refer to Section [5.4.
 Simulated networked communication](#54-simulated-networked-communication) for the instructions on how to apply the `ppcom_router` node.

 * <u>No prior map</u>: Though the prior map of the structures and the locations of the interestpoints are available, they are only used for simulation.
 Users should develop CARI schemes that only rely on the onboard perception, and other information that are exchanged between the units via the `ppcom_router` network.

-##  5.2.
-Estimation data
+##  6.2.
+Onboard perception data

 CARIC is intended for investigating cooperative control schemes, hence perception proccesses such as sensor fusion, SLAM, map merging, etc... are assumed perfect (for now).
-Users can obtain the accurate odometry from `/<unit_id>/ground_truth/odometry` (inclusing pose, velocity and acceleration), and pointcloud from `/<unit_id>/cloud_inW` for control, mapping, and obstacle avoidance tasks (`<unit_id>` is a namespace in the UAV fleet, for e.g. `gcs` or `raffles`).
-Moreover, a unit can also receive the neigbours' odometry in `/<unit_id>/nbr_odom_cloud`, as well as the neigbours' latest lidar key frame `/<unit_id>/nbr_kf_cloud`.
-Note that these topics only have information when there is LOS to the neighours.
+To fullfill feedback control, mapping, and obstacle avoidance tasks... users can subscribe to the following topics:

+* `/<unit_id>/ground_truth/odometry`: the odometry describing the 1st and 2nd order states of the body frame, i.e. pose and velocity (both linear and angular).

+* `/<unit_id>/nbr_odom_cloud`: odometry data of all neighbours that are in LOS of `unit_id`.
+The message is in `sens_msgs/PointCloud2` format with the fields defined in the struct `PointOdom` in the header file `caric_mission/include/utility.h`.

+* `/<unit_id>/cloud_inW`: the pointcloud from the onboard lidar that has been transformed to the world frame.
+Only available on explorer type UAVs.

+* `/<unit_id>/slf_kf_cloud`: the keyframe pointcloud of `unit_id`.
+A new keyframe pointcloud is created when the UAV pose is at least 2m away or 10 degrees away from the closest five keyframes.
+This is only be available in the explorer type UAV.

+* `/<unit_id>/nbr_kf_cloud`: a pointcloud that merges the latest keyframe pointclouds of all neighbours in LOS of `unit_id`.

+* `/<unit_id>/detected_interest_points`: a `sensor_msgs/PointCloud` message that contains the position, normal vector, and order of detection of the interest points detected by the UAV during flight.
+The score of the point is contained in the `intensity` field.

+NOTE:

+* The `/gcs/detected_interest_points` topic is empty because it does not actively detect any point.
+However the topic `/gcs/score` contains all the points with the highest score among detections by the UAVs within LOS of the GCS.

-##  5.3.
+##  6.3.
 UAV control interface

 Whatever control strategy is developed, the control signal should be eventually converted to standard multi-rotor command.
 Specifically the UAVs are controlled using the standard ROS message `trajectory_msgs/MultiDOFJointTrajectory`.
 The controller subscribes to the command trajectory topic `/<unit_id>/command/trajectory`.
 Below are sample codes used to publish a trajectory command in `traj_gennav_node.cpp`, given 3d target states in the global(world) frame `target_pos`, `target_vel`, `target_acc` and a target yaw `target_yaw`: